Osun to begin fresh recruitment into Amotekun Corps - Vanguard News

 “Applicants are advised to comply with all Covid-19 safety protocols at the venue”.

-It would be recalled that the corps, before the composition of its board had asked the resident to apply for the recruitment through the internet.
-But the board is asking resident to pick form physically free of the charge at the government house Annex.
+It would be recalled that the corps, before the composition of its board had asked resident to apply for recruitment through the internet.
+But the board is asking resident to pick form physically free of charge at the government house Annex.